 5 Los Tonelos is a very authentic restaurant and a great place to experience local food.
 The place is nice and has a warm, traditional atmosphere.
 The food is very good, full of flavor, and clearly prepared with care.
 The service is fast and friendly, which makes the experience even better.
 You can’t reserve a table, so you have to wait in line, but it’s worth it.
 You should definitely try it.

-Yes, they accept credit and debit cards as well as NFC mobile payments for convenient checkout.
+Yes, Los Toneles accepts credit and debit cards as well as NFC mobile payments.

 | Monday | 09:00 AM - 11:00 PM |